 3. The Right Décor

 Decorating for Christmas is something of a double-edged sword.
 While it can be fun and the end result is always pretty, hanging lights and decorating throughout the house can be quite challenging if you go all out.
 Nobody can fault you if you’re still behind.
-But have no fear: local retailers surely have some nice fare to hang up around your home.
+But have no fear: local retailers surely have some nice Christmas decorations to hang up around your home.
 Or, better yet, you may not even have to go out and buy anything.
 Make a whole day of it with the family and try taking on some DIY projects that may only require materials you already have around the house.

 The Procrastinator’s Motto: Better Late than Never